-In my last post, I shared about what I’ve learnt through the journey of Writing.
+In my last post, I shared about what I’ve learned through the journey of Writing.
 On subsequent posts, I’ll be sharing in-depth about the stuff that I’ve discovered.

 For the past 2 months, I’ve been focusing on writing short stories and participating in writing contests.
-I also bought a new set of printer and some new books, particularly about writing and self-help.
-I realised from the moment I built up the small workstation in my room, it became a fresh restart – I began to hone in writing; without straining my eyes at the computer or suffering from back pain (the new chair and table really help).
+I also bought a new set of printer and some new books particularly about writing and self-help.
+I realized from the moment I set up the small workstation in my room, it became a fresh restart – I began to hone the skills in writing; this time without straining my eyes in front of the computer or suffering from the back pain (the new chair and desk really help!).

-During the dark times – the time when I don’t have the urge to write at all, or when the evil side kept whispering that I should have just given up writing altogether, – I took a break.
-I spent many days watching TV series or indie movies, which were mostly about writers, bibliography, and travel.
-I didn’t plan for when I will be starting to write again.
+During the dark times – the time when I don’t have the desire to write at all or when the evil side kept whispering that I should have just given up writing altogether, – I took a break.
+I spent many days watching TV series or indie movies; mostly about writers, bibliography, and travel.
+I didn’t plan for when I will start to write again.
 It didn’t bother me about the best practices that say “you need to keep writing every day.”
-I thought I had lost the momentum, or felt guilty about it, but I didn’t.
-It was a strange phase.
-But even during those dark times, I found myself going back to reading some of the newsletters, blog post, articles, books, or listening to the podcast, still.
+I thought I had lost the momentum or felt guilty about it, but I didn’t.
+It was really a strange phase.
+But even during those dark times, I found myself going back to reading some of the newsletters, blog post, articles, books or listening to the podcast, still.
 These resources came from a bunch of people who had actually inspire me, even during the days when I feel like doing nothing at all.

 They make me want to write – again.

-About two years ago, I discovered two bloggers – Devon and Cassie.
-They both lived in another side of the world, but they became my most favourite and most influential people in my life (and in my writing).
+In 2014, I discovered two bloggers – Devon and Cassie.
+They both lived in another side of the world, but they became my most favorite and most influential people in my life (and in my writing).
 I read almost every single posts that they had published.
 I’d been meaning to send a thank you letter to them, but in case you are reading this, “Well, heyya!”

 Devon Mills (now known as Devon Pass).

 Devon is a writer and runner who quits a well-paid job to travel the world.
 Once, she had a personal blog at ‘Answering Oliver’ before switching to Tumblr.
 She was the first person that literally changed my life.
 She was the reason that made me fall in love back into the craft of writing.
 How I discovered her was a bit funny.
-During that time, I wanted to buy a new bag (it was either Deuter or Osprey) before going for a backpacking trip, and was actually seeking for reviews that eventually lead to her site.
+During that time, I wanted to buy a new bag (it was either Deuter or Osprey) before going for a backpacking trip and was actually seeking for reviews that eventually led to her site.
 Since that day, I was hooked.
 I couldn’t stop reading about her writing, her life-changing journeys and travels.
 She had taught me into becoming an honest, broad-minded blogger.
-Most of her posts were very commendable; I could feel as if we were having a face-to-face conversation.
-From there, I discovered many other writers, bloggers and travellers – a bunch of community that I mostly love.
+Most of her posts were commendable; I could feel as if we were having a face-to-face conversation.
+From there, I discovered many other writers, bloggers and travelers – a bunch of community that I mostly love.
 Thank you, Devon.
-You have been the best part in my life chapters.
+You had been a part in my life chapters.
 Wish I could meet you in person, really.

 Austin is a writer who draws.
 He created art with his words, and wrote books with pictures.
 His best-selling illustrated books include Steal Like An Artist and Show Your Work.
 His art is simplistic, yet engaging.
 With Austin, there’s always something new that I will learn; and he inspired me to further develop my creative passion.
 I always love reading his newsletters where he offers his insightful tips and findings, sharing about his mentors and the books he read.
 I also read his books several times.